 Formerly Anchorage High School, West High opened in 1953.

 Built on Romig Hill, which is named after Joseph Herman Romig, a frontier doctor and Moravian Church Missionary.
 Romig was the Mayor of Anchorage from 1937 to 1938.

 Anchorage High School Band in a 1956 parade.
 The Drum Major is Wanda Turner (Kimberly’s mom).

 The West High Eagle

-Check out this history of West High School right now.
+Take a look at this history of West High School and enjoy.

 East High School

 Photo from the 1966 East High Year Book.